LilianBoulard/utils/storage_tree/views/README.md

 Let's implement a simple TXT view to demonstrate the process (spoiler: it's pretty simple).

 First, create a new Python file with the name of your view.
-The name should be lowercase, contain no special character (spaces forbidden).
+The name should be lowercase, and contain no special character (spaces forbidden).
+It should be kept simple and to-the-point.

     touch storage_tree/views/txt.py